List of Boston Legal characters: Lori Colson

 A junior partner at Crane, Poole & Schmidt and former prosecutor, Lori Colson found herself inexplicably attracted to Alan during the first season.
 Initially, Lori focuses her efforts on practicing civil law, though after working with Edwin Poole she becomes more comfortable with criminal cases, believing them to be incredibly rewarding emotionally.
 Though she was close friends with Shirley Schmidt, she files a sexual harassment claim against Denny Crane in the first season.
 Denny later apologized to Lori, though she departed the firm shortly thereafter.
 Alan later comments that Shirley had "ushered" Lori out, suggesting she resigned under significant pressure from the managing partners.

 Brad Chase

 Brad Chase is the man who the others turn to when they need something done.
 He often relies on his Marine Corps background to both intimidate others and undertake physically demanding tasks.
-Brad is a self-proclaimed homophobe, though this manifests more as feeling uncomfortable around LGBTQ+ people than hatred or bigotry.
-He has even represented homosexual clients with all of his might, the same as any other clients of his.
-While Brad hated Alan initially, he later became slightly more tolerant of him.
+Brad is a self-proclaimed homophobe, and though he had hated Alan initially, he later became slightly more tolerant of him.
 In the second season, Brad becomes a partner at the firm, though he finds his job at risk when he offers to pay Denny's fiancée not to marry him.
 Brad initially had a strong relationship with Lori Colson, though upon her departure from the firm he grows close to Denise Bauer.
 The two later have a child together, and marry shortly after.
 Shortly after the third season, he leaves the firm to begin work as an Assistant District Attorney.